25 Unbeatable Things to Do in Saint Martin and St. Maarten

 For airplane spotting par excellence, hit Maho Beach.

-If you’re standing on the beach when one of the large passenger jets zooms in low to land, you’ll be in for quite a blast.
+It cozies up to the island’s main airport, which has an extremely short runway.
+And if you’re standing on the beach when a large passenger jet roars in low to land, you’ll be in for quite a blast.
 Literally!

 Serious plane spotters come from all over the world to get a close-up view of the aircraft swooping down mere feet above their heads.